surendratiwari3/paota/README.md

 ## Benchmarks

 ### Benchmark Configuration

-The jobs are almost no-op jobs: they simply increment an atomic counter 1 Core Cpu
+The jobs are almost no-op jobs: they simply return nil.

+1 Core Cpu

 8 GB Ram

 Rabbitmq , Consumer and Publisher running on same server

 ### Running the Benchmarks